 Note: The following tasks are to be performed concurrent with an inspection at an operational fuel facility under the direction of a qualified inspector.
 Any unexpected findings or questions that you might have should be brought to the attention of the qualified inspector.

 TASKS:

-Prior to the site visit, review the applicable inspection procedure, specific guidance in , previous inspection reports, FNMC Plan, and MC&A-related license conditions.
+Prior to the site visit, review the applicable inspection procedure, specific guidance in “MC&A Inspection Procedures” (ML081920186), previous inspection reports, FNMC Plan, and MC&A-related license conditions.

 For a Category I facility, review the licensee’s item monitoring program as described in the FNMC plan and the item monitoring procedure(s).